stand-art/jaxn/Discussion.md

 ## String values

 String values in JSON are required to be valid Unicode strings in order to be interoperable.
 The JSON RFC 7159 explains in paragraph 8.2 why this is the case.
 JAXN does *not* change this.
-Unlike other libraries that allow escape sequences like `\xXX` for normal strings without specifying the semantics, we keep the data model for strings intact.
+Unlike other libraries that allow escape sequences like `\xXX` for normal strings without specifying the semantics (properly), we keep the data model for strings intact.

 More precisely, in the context of JAXN we need to distinguish four "levels" of a string value.